Available with Data Interoperability license.

 Initiating creation of a new spatial ETL tool opens the Create Translation Workspace Wizard.
 The wizard prompts you for information about the data source and data destination, then starts FME Workbench with a diagram of your dataflow.
 You can customize the default dataflow by adding or deleting connectors, inserting transformers, and editing parameters.

 Spatial ETL tools are capable of a wide range of processes and dataflows from simple format translations to complex transformations that restructure geometry and attributes.
-They can be used as stand-alone geoprocessing tools, published in toolboxes as geoprocessing services using ArcGIS Server, or exported as custom formats and utilized in the FME reader gallery.
+They can be used as stand-alone geoprocessing tools, published in toolboxes as geoprocessing services using ArcGIS for Server, or exported as custom formats and utilized in the FME reader gallery.

 Possible uses include the following examples: